developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/output/intent/index.md

 ...the **Intent action** in the Intent is `com.myapp.action` and the **Intent category** is `android.intent.category.DEFAULT`.

+When combined, these two values can be like a "channel" to which an app can listen for intents that use the same combination, filtering out the "noise" from other intents that use different value pairs.

-**Once these values are known**:
+**Once these values are known, set DataWedge intent output to match**:

 &#49;.
-Locate the IP Output section of the Profile being configured.
+Locate the Intent Output section of the Profile being configured.

 &#50;. **Check "Enabled" box** to activate intent output:
 <img style="height:350px" src="../intent_output 2.png"/>